Khumbu Glacier

 The Khumbu Glacier (खुम्बु हिमनदी) is located in the Khumbu region of northeastern Nepal between Mount Everest and the Lhotse-Nuptse ridge.
 With elevations of 4900 m at its terminus to 7600 m at its source, it is the world's highest glacier.
 The Khumbu Glacier is followed for the final part of the trail to one of the Everest Base Camps.
 The start of the glacier is in the Western Cwm near Everest.
 The glacier has a large icefall, the Khumbu Icefall, at the west end of the lower Western Cwm.
 This icefall is the first major obstacle—and among the more dangerous—on the standard south col route to the Everest summit.
-It is also the largest glacier of Nepal.
+It is also the largest glacier in Nepal.

 The end of Khumbu Glacier is located at 27.932°N 86.805°E.